VinceSanityyy/Laravel-SPA/README.md

  - if you want full previlage just edit the user type in the database manually and set it to `admin` all lowercase.
 Thanks

 ### Feel free to use -Vince
+- If you want to contribute or become a contributor message me in facebook. `facebook.com/vincentsanityyy`

 ## To Do's